dora-team/dora.dev/hugo/content/capabilities/learning-culture/index.md

 ---
 title: "Learning culture"
-titleForHTMLHead: "Capabilities: Learning Culture"
+titleForHTMLHead: "Capabilities: Learning Culture" # TODO: can we DRY this out?
-updated: 2026-01-12
+date: 2023-03-22T13:43:36Z
 category: climate for learning
 draft: false
 headline: "Grow a learning culture and understand its impact on your organizational performance."